ninancode/actuition/README.md

  * TypeScript - version 4.1.3

 ## Features
-* Users can log in/log out
+* Users can log in/log out.
-* Users can make a request
+* Users can make a request.
-* Users can see their requests and its status
+* Users can see their requests and its status.
-* Users with roles other than "Employee" can approve requests
+* Users with roles other than "Employee" can approve requests.
-* Requests that are within 2 weeks are marked urgent
+* Requests that are within 2 weeks are marked urgent.

 ### TODO
-* Show pending total of reimbusement amount when filling out request form
+* Show pending total of reimbusement amount when filling out request form.
-* Allo users to cancel their own request
+* Allow users to cancel their own request.
-* Allow user to be able to upload a grade
+* Allow user to be able to upload a grade.
-* Implement approving after grade is uploaded
+* Implement approving after grade is uploaded.

  ## Getting Started